influxdata/influxdb/query/docs/SPEC.md

 #### Rename

-Rename will rename specified columns in a data table.
+Rename will rename specified columns in a table.
 There are two variants: one which takes a map of old column names to new column names, and one which takes a mapping function.
+If a column is renamed and is part of the group key, the column name in the group key will be updated.

 Rename has the following properties:
 * `columns` object